webgpu/webgpufundamentals/webgpu/lessons/webgpu-bind-group-layouts.md

 layouts and set `hasDynamicOffsets: true` for each binding you want to be able to set later.

-To keep this simple, let's use the simple example from [the article on fundamentals](webgpu-fundamentals.html#a-run-computations-on-the-gpu).
+To keep this simple, let's use the simple compute example from [the article on fundamentals](webgpu-fundamentals.html#a-run-computations-on-the-gpu).
 We'll modify it to add 2 sets of values from the same buffer and we'll choose which set using dynamic offsets.